Covington bishop apologizes to teen in face-off with Native American

 An initial video shared on social media appeared to show Phillips and a few other Native Americans surrounded by teenagers who looked as if they were taunting and chanting at the troupe.
 Some young people performed what was described by critics as the "tomahawk chop" hand motion.

-"Nicholas unfortunately has become the face of these allegations based on video based on video clips," the bishop wrote.
+"Nicholas unfortunately has become the face of these allegations based on video clips," the bishop wrote.
 "This is not fair.
 It is not just."

 Foys said students and other connected to Covington have endured hatred and death threats in the wake of the incident.